Minimum $\Phi$-distance estimators for finite mixing measures: Abstract

 \section{Abstract}

 Finite mixture models have long been used across a variety of fields in engineering and sciences.
 Recently there has been a great deal of interest in quantifying the convergence behavior of the \emph{mixing measure}, a fundamental object that encapsulates all unknown parameters in a mixture distribution.
 In this paper we propose a general framework for estimating the mixing measure arising in finite mixture models, which we term minimum $\Phi$-distance estimators.
 We establish a general theory for the minimum $\Phi$-distance estimator, where sharp probability bounds are obtained on the estimation error for the mixing measures in terms of the suprema of the associated empirical processes for a suitably chosen function class $\Phi$.
-Our framework includes several existing and seemingly distinct estimation methods as special cases but also motivates new estimators.
+Our framework includes several existing and seemingly distinct estimation methods as special cases using a weakened identifiability condition, but also motivates new estimators.
 For instance, it extends the minimum Kolmogorov-Smirnov distance estimator to the multivariate setting, and it extends the method of moments to cover a broader family of probability kernels beyond the Gaussian.
 Moreover, it also includes methods that are applicable to complex (e.g., non-Euclidean) observation domains, using tools from reproducing kernel Hilbert spaces.
-It will be shown that under general conditions the methods achieve optimal rates of estimation under Wasserstein metrics in either minimax or pointwise sense of convergence; the latter case can be achieved when no upper bound on the finite number of components is given.
+It will be shown that under general conditions the methods achieve optimal rates of estimation under Wasserstein metrics in either minimax or pointwise sense of convergence; the latter case can be achieved when no upper bound on the finite number of components is given. \myred{Also of interest is a sharp inequality that captures the local information geometry for general mixture models precisely in terms of moment differences between mixing measures.}